SenseNet/docs.sensenet.com/content/guides/getting-started.md

 ![Login to demo repo](./img/login.png)

 # Menu and dashboard
-Once logged in you can see the admin ui in its whole beauty with different actions in the left pane menu.
-These options (by default) are the following:
+Once logged in you can see the admin ui in its whole beauty with different actions in the left pane menu and a nice dashboard with the most important info about your repo.

+By default the sidebar has the following items:

 ![dasboard](./img/dashboard.png)